artyom-beilis/makeahmap/README.txt

 Edit config.ini file:

-1. Configure correct elevations database gtopo30, srtm30 or srtm3
+1. Configure correct elevations database srtm3 is best unless you are working on areas above N60 than use srtm30
 2. Configure the latitude, longitude and scale of the area you want to create
 3. Make sure you setup the map size correctly and use correct map name

-Save the config.ini and double click on the makeahmap.exe, if everything ok.
+Save the config.ini and double click on the makeahmap.exe

+  NOTE: if it fails to run telling that missing OpenCL.dll

+  heck if your graphics card supports OpenCL (latest Intel, ATI and Nvidia do) make sure you have recent drivers

+  Otherwise run makeahmap_cpu.exe - does the same but without GPU support

+If everything ok.

 Press enter when the program run is completerd to close the windows.
 Don't forget to reviewing the logs the program prints.